hertogp/stitch/_readme.md

 Most options are straightforward:

 _*arg*_\
-is used to optionally supply extra argument on the command line.
-Note that in a bash script, you can refer to cli-args by:
+is used to optionally supply an extra argument on the command line.
+It is a string and may contain spaces and it is simply interpolated in the `cmd` expansion.

+If the codeblock contains some shell script, one can refer to its arguments by:

 - `${0}`     the script's name
 - `${n}`     the nth argument